BJP raising funds for polls on pretext of Ram temple construction: Rajbhar | Politics

 BJP raising funds for polls on pretext of Ram temple construction: Rajbhar

-Suheldev Bhartiya Samaj Party president Om Prakash Rajbhar has accused the BJP of collecting money for the next Uttar Pradesh assembly elections on the pretext of raising fund for the construction of Ram Temple in Ayodhya.
+Suheldev Bhartiya Samaj Party president Om Prakash Rajbhar has accused the BJP of collecting money for the next Uttar Pradesh assembly elections on the pretext of raising funds for the Ram Temple construction in Ayodhya.

-Rajbhar made the assertion without any proof to substantiate his allegations which the BJP dismissed as “absurd”.
+Rajbhar did not substantiate his allegation, which the BJP dismissed as “absurd”.

-Asked about SBSP leader’s allegation, BJP spokesperson Rakesh Tripathi told PTI, “Rajhbar is known for his absurd statements.
-It is only to make a space in the media.”
+Asked about the SBSP leader’s allegation, BJP spokesperson Rakesh Tripathi told PTI, “Rajhbar is known for making absurd statements.
+It is only to find space in media.”
 “His statements will not be supported even by the community which he claims to represent.
-All Hindus and non-Hindus are contributing for the construction of Ram temple, and terming it as a scam, he should not hurt sentiments,'' Tripathi added.
+All Hindus and non-Hindus are contributing for the Ram temple construction, and by terming it a scam, he should not hurt sentiments,'' Tripathi added.

-A former ally of the BJP in Uttar Pradesh and a Cabinet minister in Yogi Adityanath government, Rajbhar also accused the state government of doing communal politics by its different treatments to alleged gangsters-turned-politician of different communities.
-Questioning the actions taken against BSP MLA Mukhtar Ansari and former MP Atiq Ahmad, Rajbhar said the state government is playing ''Hindu-Muslim'' politics through this.
+A former ally of the BJP in Uttar Pradesh and a Cabinet minister in the Yogi Adityanath government earlier, Rajbhar also accused the state government of doing communal politics by its treatment to gangsters-turned-politicians from different communities.
+Questioning the action taken against BSP MLA Mukhtar Ansari and former MP Atiq Ahmad, Rajbhar said the state government is playing ''Hindu-Muslim'' politics.

-On his party’s alliance with AIMIM leader Asaduddin Owaisi, Rajbhar said, ''For the BJP having Muslim leaders like Mukhtar Abbas Naqvi and Shahnawaz Hussain is fine, but when I made an alliance with Owaisi, they are saying I am going to offer namaz,'' he said.
+On his party’s alliance with AIMIM leader Asaduddin Owaisi, Rajbhar said, ''For the BJP having Muslim leaders like Mukhtar Abbas Naqvi and Shahnawaz Hussain is fine.
+But when I allied with Owaisi, they say I am going to offer namaz,'' he said.

-Referring to Prime Minister Narendra Modi turning emotional during his farewell speech for Congress leader Ghulam Nabi Azad in rajya sabha on Tuesday, the PM gets sentimental on his relations with Azad, but the BJP plays communal politics.
+Referring to Prime Minister Narendra Modi turning emotional during his farewell speech for Congress leader Ghulam Nabi Azad in the Rajya Sabha on Tuesday, he said Modi gets sentimental on his relations with Azad, but the BJP plays communal politics.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)